 Did we mention that we have the best beta partners that any startup could ever hope for?
 We spend time looking at any report of things feeling, well, not quite the way that you think they should.
 All of these minor tweaks add up, and have culminated into a better and more responsive experience.
 We wish to thank our brave early adopters again, without the attention to detail that you bring to the table, this release wouldn’t have been nearly as amazing.

 Would you like to become part of our beta community?
 Please reach out to us, we promise there are no sales calls or pressure from us.
 We are developers building a tool for developers and we need your help to make it even better.
 Are you curious, and just want to talk about Swimm and what we can help you do?
-Please join our growing Slack community, or RSVP to our office hours and hang out with our Principal Developer Advocate on Zoom for a while.
+Please join our growing Slack community, or sign up for a 1:1 Swimm demo and hang out with our Principal Developer Advocate on Zoom for a while.

 Thank you for reading, we’re not even close to done, so stay tuned for the next release coming soon!